cloudprivacylabs/lsa/web/content/docs/basics.md

 {{</highlight>}}

 It defines an object containing two attributes, `firstName` which is a string value, and `age` which is a number.
-Traditional schemas usually define structure (attributes, nested attributes, repetitive attributes, etc.) and constraints (min/max values, pattern,format, etc.).
 A data object that conforms to a schema is an **instance** of that schema.
 The following JSON object is an instance of the above schema:

 {{< highlight json >}}